yalmip/yalmip.github.io/_posts/examples/2021-05-01-weightedsort.md

 One way to proceed is to implement a new operator in YALMIP which computes the function value and derivative.
 This is easy to do, but instead we use a method where we define the operator via the [blackbox](/command/blackbox) operator.

 We start with a setup which only will return function values to the solver.
 This means we have to use a solver which is capable of performing numerical differentiation.
-We create a function.
-To avoid creating any file defining our function, we use an anonymous function.
-Any nonlinear solver will work, but here we specify fmincon with its active set algorithm.
+To avoid creating any file defining our function we use an anonymous function.
+Any nonlinear solver will work, but here we specify [fmincon](/solver/fmincon) with its active set algorithm.

 ````matlab
 f = @(w)(sort(R*w,'descend')'*p);